-Through the Merger, the Company will establish itself as one of the largest real estate operating companies in the Southeastern United States, specializing in the ownership, management, acquisition and development of suburban office and industrial properties.
-Upon consummation of the Merger, the Company will have offices in North Carolina's three major markets, the Research Triangle, the Piedmont Triad and Charlotte; as well as in Richmond, Virginia; Nashville and Memphis, Tennessee; and Tampa and Boca Raton, Florida.
-Following the Merger, the Company will own 160 suburban office properties and 110 industrial (including 74 service center) properties (the "Properties"), totaling 15.9 million rentable square feet.
-At March 31, 1996, the Properties were 94% leased.
-The Company believes that the Merger provides Highwoods a unique investment opportunity for future growth by allowing the Company to expand and diversify its operations to growth-oriented markets throughout the Southeast.
-Seventeen of the Crocker Properties are located in existing Company markets, and the Company's substantial real estate experience in these markets should allow for management and operational cost savings due to economies of scale.
-In addition, the Crocker transaction enhances the Company's opportunities to engage in single accretive acquisitions and developments in each of the Company's markets due to the inherent cost savings of previously established local real estate management and infrastructure.
+On September 20, 1996, the Company completed its merger with Crocker Realty Trust, Inc. As a result of the Crocker Merger and related restructuring transactions, the Company established itself as one of the largest real estate operations in the southeastern United States, specializing in the ownership, management, acquisition and development of suburban office and industrial properties.
+Through the Crocker Merger, the Company acquired 58 suburban office properties and 12 service center properties (the "Crocker Properties") located in 15 southeastern markets in Florida, North Carolina, South Carolina, Tennessee, Georgia, Virginia and Alabama.
+The Crocker Properties encompass 5.7 million rentable square feet and, at September 30, 1996, were 92% leased.
+The Company believes that the Crocker Merger offered a unique investment opportunity for future growth by allowing the Company to expand and diversify its operations to growth-oriented markets throughout the Southeast.
+Seventeen of the Crocker Properties were located in existing Company markets, and its substantial real estate experience in these markets allows for management and operational cost savings due to economies of scale.
+In addition, the Crocker Merger enhanced the Company's opportunities to engage in single accretive acquisitions and developments in each of its markets due to the inherent cost savings of previously established local real estate management and infrastructure.